MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-visual-basic-console.md

 ## Quick answers FAQ

-Here's a quick FAQ to introduce you to some key concepts.
+Here's a quick FAQ to highlight some key concepts.

 ### What is Visual Basic?